Oka Crisis: Resolution and aftermath

-September 25, 1990 witnessed the final engagement of the crisis: a Mohawk warrior walked around the perimeter of the blockade area with a long stick, setting off flares that had been originally installed by the Canadian Forces to alert them to individuals fleeing the area.
+September 25, 1990 witnessed the final engagement of the crisis: a Kanien’kehá:ka warrior walked around the perimeter of the blockade area with a long stick, setting off flares that had been originally installed by the Canadian Forces to alert them to individuals fleeing the area.
 The soldiers turned a water hose on this man, but it lacked enough pressure to disperse the crowd surrounding him.
 This crowd taunted the soldiers and began throwing water balloons at them, but the incident did not escalate further.

 Finally, after 78 days of fighting and 26 days of siege without supplies being let through, the land defenders decided to end the struggle.
 The remaining protesters began walking home, but all were arrested either while leaving Kanehsatà:ke or while entering Oka.
 As the military began arresting land defenders and some began to flee, 14-year-old Waneek Horn-Miller, who was carrying her 4-year-old half sister Kaniehtiio Horn, was stabbed near the heart by a Canadian soldier with a bayonet, and nearly died.
-(She later went on to co-captain Canada’s Olympic women’s water polo team.)

-The journalists who had stayed with the Mohawk people in the treatment centre were now held and interrogated.
+The journalists who had stayed with the Kanien’kehá:ka people in the treatment centre were now held and interrogated.
 The Kanehsatà:ke Resistance was over.

 Among those charged and convicted for their participation was Ronaldo Casalpro (who used the alias Ronald "Lasagna" Cross during the conflict).
 Casalpro was beaten by Sûreté du Québec officers after his arrest, and while three were suspended without pay, the case took so long to process that they had already left the force.
 Two SQ officers were suspended and investigated for allegedly beating Casalpro while in captivity, but were not subsequently charged.
 Cross served a six-year sentence for assault and weapons charges related to his role in the crisis and died of a heart attack in November 1999.
 Casalpro's brother, Tracy Cross, later served as the best man at the wedding of slain SQ Corporal Lemay's sister, Francine, who had reconciled with the community after reading At the Woods' Edge, a history of Kanehsatà:ke.

 The golf course expansion that had originally triggered the crisis was cancelled and the land under dispute was purchased from the developers by the Government of Canada for million.
-The municipality initially refused to sell the land until Mohawk barricades were dismantled, but acquiesced when the government threatened to expropriate the land without compensation.
+The municipality initially refused to sell the land until Kanien’kehá:ka barricades were dismantled, but acquiesced when the government threatened to expropriate the land without compensation.
 The Government of Canada did not transfer this land to Kanehsatà:ke ownership nor establish it as a land reserve.

-The Oka Crisis motivated the development of a national First Nations Policing Policy to try to prevent future incidents, and brought Indigenous issues into the forefront in Canada.
+The Oka Crisis motivated the development of a national Aboriginal Police Force in Canada First Nations Policing Policy, to try to prevent future incidents, and brought Indigenous issues into the forefront in Canada.
 In 1991, Ouellette was re-elected mayor of Oka by acclamation.
 He later said of the crisis that his responsibilities as mayor required him to act as he did.